dwavesystems/dwave-ocean-sdk/docs/getting_started.rst

   This guide provides advanced guidance on using D-Wave solvers, in particular QPU solvers.
   It lists, explains, and demonstrates techniques of problem formulation, minor-embedding, and configuring QPU parameters to optimize performance.

+* Package introductions

+    The following Ocean packages have extended introductions:

+  * The :ref:`introduction to dimod <intro_dimod>` describes Ocean's supported
+    models (e.g., BQMs), the format of returned solutions, :ref:`intro_symbolic_math`, and :ref:`intro_scaling`.

+  * The :ref:`introduction to dwave-cloud-client <intro_cloud>` discusses how to
+    configure selection of and communications with solvers.

+  * The :ref:`introduction to dwave-hybrid <intro_hybrid>` explains how to use the Python framework for running and building hybrid samplers.